Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 feature you're working on before you open a pull request is an important step in starting a discussion with the community about your work.
 The issue gives us a place to talk about the idea and how we can work together to implement it in the code.
-It also lets the community know what you're working on and if you need help, you can use the issue to go through it with other community and team members.
+It also lets the community know what you're working on, and if you need help, you can use the issue to go through it with other community and team members.

-If you've written some code but need help finishing it, want to get initial feedback on it prior to finishing it, or want to share it and discuss prior to finishing the implementation you can open a *Work in Progress* pull request.
+If you've written some code but need help finishing it, want to get initial feedback on it prior to finishing it, or want to share it and discuss prior to finishing the implementation, you can open a *Work in Progress* pull request.
-When you create the pull request prefix the title with the **\[WIP\]** tag (for Work In Progress).
-This will indicate to reviewers that the code in the PR isn't in it's final state and will change.
+When you create the pull request, prepend the title with the **\[WIP\]** tag (for Work In Progress).
+This will indicate to reviewers that the code in the PR isn't in its final state and will change.
 It also means that we will not merge the commit until it is finished.
 You or a reviewer can remove the [WIP] tag when the code is ready to be fully reviewed for merging.

-Commit Messages
+Commit messages
 ===============

-As important as the content of the change, is the content of the commit message describing it.
+As important as the content of the change is the content of the commit message describing it.
 The commit message provides the context for not only code review but also the change history in the git log.
-Having a detailed commit message will make it easier for your code to be reviewed and also provide context to the change when it's being looked at years in the future.
-When writing a commit message there are some important things to remember:
+A detailed commit message will make it easier for your code to be reviewed, and will provide context to the change when someone looks at it years from now.
+When writing a commit message, there are some important things to remember:

 Do not assume the reviewer understands what the original problem was.
    When reading an issue, after a number of back & forth comments, it is often